learn-to-race/l2r/README.md

 ## Installation

-While not technically required, this installation assumes a Debian-based operating system.
+Due to the container GPU access requirement, this installation assumes a Linux operating system.
+If you do not have a Linux OS, we recommend running Learn-to-Race on a public cloud instance that has a sufficient GPU.

 1. Request access to the Racing simulator.
 Once obtained, you can load the docker image: